 Britain’s biggest retailer, Tesco, has announced it is planning to axe 9,000 jobs as it faces increasing competition from cut price rivals.

 Most of the job losses will come from fresh food counters over 90 stores and the head office will also see staff losses.
-The union says they are shocked at this latest round of job cuts, but Tesco says they have no choice as they are still struggling to turn the supermarket giants fortunes around.
+The union says they are stunned at this latest round of job cuts, but Tesco says they have no choice as they are still struggling to turn the supermarket giants fortunes around.

 Tesco said to the BBC: “Not only are customers shopping in different ways, but we know that they have less time available to shop too, which means they are using our counters less frequently.
 We will be making changes to the counters in our large stores to ensure that we have the right offers for customers”.